r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once started, the server module api will be accessible at `http://127.0.0.1:8080`.
+Once started, server module api will be accessible at `http://127.0.0.1:8080`.

 ## Docker

-The application includes a docker configuration for each module that automates the installation of all dependencies, greatly simplifying the process of launching the application.
+Application includes a docker configuration for each module that automates installation of all dependencies, greatly simplifying process of launching application.

 ### Usage

-1. Build and start the client module.
+1. Build and start client module.

 ```bash
 cd client